craig-osterhout/docs/content/manuals/subscription/details.md

 ## Docker Personal

-**Docker Personal** (formerly Docker Free) is ideal for open-source communities, individual developers, education, and small businesses, and includes the free use of Docker components including Docker Desktop and Docker Hub.
+**Docker Personal** is ideal for open-source communities, individual developers, education, and small businesses, and includes the free use of all Docker tools.

 Docker Personal includes: